 Welcome to the Brainfluence Podcast with Roger Dooley, author, speaker and educator on neuromarketing and the psychology of persuasion.
 Every week, we talk with thought leaders that will help you improve your influence with factual evidence and concrete research.
 Introducing your host, Roger Dooley.

 Roger Dooley: Welcome to the Brainfluence podcast.
 I’m Roger Dooley.
 This week’s guest is Om Marwah.
 Om is Global Head of Behavior Science at Walmart and Sam’s Club, the first person to have this position.
 His group focuses, not just on Walmart’s one billion shoppers, but also the company’s 2.4 million associates.
 They apply research and psychology to customers, shopping, business strategy, human resources, stores, e-commerce, disruptive technologies, and more.

-On is the founder of the Behavioral Science and Marketing Summit, an amazing conference, and also is the founder of Take Her Back, the nonprofit, which partners with The Rescue Foundation to save young girls from sex trafficking in India.
+On is the founder of the Behavioral Science and Marketing Summit, an amazing conference.
 And if that’s not enough, here’s another role that will resonate with all of you who like my writing.
 He’s an instructor at UCLA who teaches students how to take ideas from the academic world and apply them in business.
 And if I’ve done my math correctly, I believe that Om is still under 30.
 So, Om, welcome to the show.

 Om Marwah: Thanks a lot, Roger.

 Roger Dooley: You are still under 30, right?
 Because I noticed that a couple of years ago you won the Under 30 Award.
 But I think you cleared that hurdle by quite a few years.